-In another retrospective review of pediatric patients with SBS, the authors looked into predictors of mortality within SBS patients.
-In this study, cholestasis and age-adjusted small bowel length were the two major predictors of mortality in pediatric SBS.
-The authors found that the percentage of small bowel length, rather than absolute length predicted survival of neonates with SBS.
-Patients having 10% or more of the expected small bowel length for gestational age were more likely to survive and wean from PN than those with less than 10%.
-This paper also brings up the concept of the ileocecal valve (ICV).
-In this study the presence of the ICV was a primary predictor of weaning from PN.
-Now, one could argue that the presence of the ICV means that there is potentially remaining colon that may contribute to increased absorptive function and adaptation.
-Due to the strong correlation between reduced colonic length versus loss of the ICV due to the anatomy of the ICV to the colon, it was not possible to distinguish between the effects of these 2 covariates.

-The ileum may also be more likely present when ICV is intact and ileum has been shown to have greater potential for adaptation than the jejunum.
-To understand this one has to look at the structure of the intestine, with the length of the villi decreasing from proximal to distal small bowel, along with typically the proximal jejunum having a larger proportion of luminal nutrients than the distal ileum.
-In fact, in rat small intestine, the villi were nearly three times as tall in the upper duodenum comparted to the terminal ileum.
-Interestingly, when ileal segments were inserted into the jejunum, the villi enlarged to the size of the jejunal villi in that area, and vice versa, jejunum into the ileum actually had decreased villi to the local environment.
-This demonstrated that possibly the type of chyme present, either jejunal or ileal actually influenced the length of the villus present.
-Similarly, the greater the amount of tissue resected, the greater the correlated adaptation.
+In another retrospective review of pediatric patients with SBS, the authors looked into predictors of mortality within SBS patients.11 In this study, cholestasis and age-adjusted small bowel length were the two major predictors of mortality in pediatric SBS.11 The authors found that the percentage of small bowel length, rather than absolute length predicted survival of neonates with SBS.
+Patients having 10% or more of the expected small bowel length for gestational age were more likely to survive and wean from PN than those with less than 10%.11 This paper also brings up the concept of the ileocecal valve (ICV).
+In this study the presence of the ICV was a primary predictor of weaning from PN.11 Now, one could argue that the presence of the ICV means that there is potentially remaining colon that may contribute to increased absorptive function and adaptation.11 Due to the strong correlation between reduced colonic length versus loss of the ICV due to the anatomy of the ICV to the colon, it was not possible to distinguish between the effects of these 2 covariates.11 at the structure of the intestine, with the length of the villi decreasing from proximal to distal small bowel, along with typically the proximal jejunum having a larger proportion of luminal nutrients than the distal ileum.^{12, 13} In fact, in rat small intestine, the villi were nearly three times as tall in the upper duodenum comparted to the terminal ileum.13 Interestingly, when ileal segments were inserted into the jejunum, the villi enlarged to the size of the jejunal villi in that area, and vice versa, jejunum into the ileum actually had decreased villi to the local environment.13 This demonstrated that possibly the type of chyme present, either jejunal or ileal actually influenced the length of the villus present.13 Similarly, the greater the amount of tissue resected, the greater the correlated adaptation.12